YvanMazy/concurrent-unique/.github/README.md

         - [🔓 Make Custom Verified Generator](#-make-custom-verified-generator)
 - [📄 License](#-license)

-*Note: This project is not particularly designed to be used by anyone but I have made it publicly available anyway.*
+*Note: This project is not particularly designed to be used by anyone but I have made it publicly available anyway.
+As the project is not intended to be maintained, the README may not be up-to-date.*

 # ⚙️ How do you use it?